All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 nikhil-82LJQZGwW5o-unsplash.jpg

 The story of Pepsi began in 1893 in North Carolina.
-Pharmacist Caleb Bradham experimented with tonics that were supposed to improve digestion and relieve fatigue.
-His drink, called Brad’s Drink, consisted of water, sugar, vanilla, kola nut oil, lemon juice, and several secret ingredients.
+Pharmacist Caleb Bradham experimented with tonics that were meant to improve digestion and relieve fatigue.
+His drink called Brad’s Drink consisted of water, sugar, vanilla, kola nut oil, lemon juice, and a few secret ingredients.

 Five years later, Bradham renamed the drink to Pepsi-Cola, combining the words dyspepsia (indigestion) and “cola.”
 He positioned it as a remedy “for health, energy, and digestion” — a kind of pharmacy elixir that could be consumed daily.

-However, the Great Depression ruined Bradham's business: he went bankrupt due to fluctuations in sugar prices.
-The brand was purchased by other entrepreneurs, and Pepsi gradually transformed into a modern soda — a symbol of youth, drive, and competition with Coca-Cola.
+However, the Great Depression devastated Bradham's business: he went bankrupt due to fluctuations in sugar prices.
+The brand was bought by other entrepreneurs, and Pepsi gradually transformed into a modern soda — a symbol of youth, drive, and competition with Coca-Cola.
 But its medicinal roots remained in the very name.

 giorgio-trovato--EI-bSCZ17o-unsplash.jpg